Circulation Policy for Students

 Students can access E-Reserves by entering the Canvas URL in any browser; entering the same Username and Password as their MSU webmail account (NetID); clicking the Login button; selecting the link to the course under the Courses and Groups drop down menu; clicking the link/button (determined by the instructor) on the left panel (e.g., Library eReserves, Course Information, Course Documents, Assignments, etc.) to view E-Reserves content; and then clicking the link to the E-Reserves document they wish to view.

 Through NJALN (New Jersey Academic Library Network), a consortium of academic libraries, MSU students can borrow directly from the libraries at The College of New Jersey, Kean University, New Jersey City University, New Jersey Institute of Technology, Ramapo College of New Jersey, Richard Stockton College of NJ, Rowan University, and William Paterson University upon presenting a current, valid Montclair State ID card.
 Borrowing privileges are subject to the circulation policies of the lending library.

 Through VALE (Virtual Academic Library Environment), a consortium of academic libraries in New Jersey, MSU graduate students can borrow library materials from participating member libraries.
 Upon presenting a photo ID and an authorized VALE Reciprocal Borrowing Application Form, available from the Circulation Department at Sprague Library, the lending library will issue a guest library card that is valid for one (1) academic year and expires June 30.
 Borrowing privileges are subject to the circulation policies of the lending library.
 Materials borrowed must be returned directly to the lending library.
 A list of participating VALE libraries is available at the Circulation Desk or on the VALE Web site.

-*Graduate Students will follow the same borrowing policies as Doctoral Students beginning in Fall 2012.
+*Graduate Students follow the same borrowing policies as Faculty.
 See this page for details.